WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 Introduction
 ============

-This guide, designed for a System Administrator, covers upgrade of the Web Curator Tool from version 1.6.2 to version 2.0.
-If you are on an earlier version you can still follow these instructions, but you will need to manually merge your old configuration files with the new files, or configure your installation from scratch.
+This guide, intended for system administrators, covers upgrade of the Web Curator Tool from version 1.6.2 to version 2.0.
+If you are on an earlier version you can still follow these instructions to upgrade the database, but you will need to manually merge your old configuration files with the new files, or configure your installation from scratch.

 For information on how to install and setup the Web Curator Tool from scratch, see the Web Curator Tool System Administrator Guide.
 For information about